Syi-I/FlatLights-Wiki/en_us/Colors.md

 There are 16 regular colors that blocks from Flat Lights uses.
 These come from the vanilla dye colors.
-There are also the [Hue Shifted](Hue-Shifted-Blocks.md) blocks which give an additional 16 colors.
+There are also the [hue shifted](Hue-Shifted-Blocks) blocks which give an additional 16 colors.

 ### List of Colors